 A compilation of cross-references has been contributed by Diethard Michaelis.
 As its author notes, the collection is incomplete, and all readers are invited to add to it.

 Dijkstra often returned to topics about which he had already written, when he had something new to say or even just a better way of saying it.
 When Dijkstra himself didn’t provide the backward references, we indicate the relationship by "see also" links in the index, leaving the judgment of the extent to which the earlier EWD is superseded by the later one to the reader.
 Any reader who notices such a relationship is invited to

 We have begun adding summaries of the EWDs.
 This innovation was suggested by Günter Rote, who contributed the first dozen summaries.
 Additional contributions of summariesespecially summaries in English of EWDs in Dutchare most welcome.

 Copyrights in most EWDs are held by his children, one of whom —

 — handles requests for permission to publish reproductions.
-The exceptions are documents that were published, and whose copyrights are held by their publishers; those documents are provided with a cover page identifying the copyright holder.
+The exceptions are documents that were published, and whose copyrights are held by their publishers; those documents are listed here, and each one is provided with a cover page identifying the copyright holder.

 Because the original manuscripts are in possession of the Briscoe Center for American History at The University of Texas, the Center’s policies are also applicable.